pixelwizard2/pixelwizard2/README.md

-"Hello, I am Hyeontae Son, an AI Engineer driven by a passion for technology and innovation.
-Actively seeking opportunities in IT, including AI Engineering, both in Korea and globally.
-Committed to continuous learning and staying abreast of the latest technological advancements.
-Open to global collaborations with professionals and developers."

 # Hyeontae Son
 ## AI Engineer | Technology Enthusiast | Innovator
 **Currently seeking opportunities in IT (AI Engineering & etc) Worldwide**